 You’re all done with cleaning up the kitchen after a big messy dinner, and now you’re ready to kick back and relax on the couch.
-Then, yikes!
-You notice your dishwasher leaking through the front door!
-What on earth could be the problem?
-You can’t call an appliance repairman at this time of night!
+Then you notice your dishwasher leaking through the front door.

 - Food obstruction in the dishwasher air gap